 The provision of Aquatic Structures is important to the Port Stephens lifestyle and tourism industry.
 The model of providing regional and district level facilities that are located in areas with the correct attributes such as water depth, access to open ocean and tourist accommodation is appropriate and will be able to meet the needs for future growth.
-Transport for NSW's Better Boating Program provides a large proportion of the funding for boating infrastructure upgrades and the priorities for 2023 onwards will need to be identified in consultation with Transport NSW.
+The Port Stephens Boating and Fishing Infrastructure Plan identifies key actions for aquatic structures and council will continue to seek funding from Transport NSW for future infrastructure upgrades.